crystal2108/SQLAccountingProjects/README.md

 [G_L Account No] = 'Review' -- Created column: G/L accounts are not assigned to subledger transactions.

 Please note that all table names have been changed and generalized to maintain confidentiality.
-Check out the link below for the full query!

-Click here to see the code!
-[AutomatingReconciliations.txt](https://github.com/crystal2108/SQLAccountingProjects/files/7406206/AutomatingReconciliations.txt)
+Click on the SQL file attached to the repository to see the full code!